-Step 3 Step 4 Make sure the drum is in the SAA within secondary containment.
+Step 3 Step 4

+Make sure the drum is in the SAA within secondary containment.
-Step 4 Step 5 Put waste in the drum.
-Wear proper PPE listed on the SDS.

 Ensure bung cap is placed back on the container.

-When the drum becomes full, ensuring a 4" headspace, changeAccumulation Start Date to the current date and turn it in to EQD within 72 hours, IAW the procedures listed in
+When the drum becomes full, ensuring a 4" headspace, change Accumulation Start Date to the current date and turn it in to EQD within 72 hours, IAW the procedures listed in Chapter 4.

-Chapter 4.